-Question Answer Marks EITHER 5(a) Discuss some of the ways Angelou explores the idea of freedom.
-In your answer you should refer to two poems from the selection.
-25 Mark according to the levels of response marking criteria.
-OR 5(b) Comment closely on Angelou's presentation of the woman in the following poem.
+Question Answer Marks EITHER 5(a) In what ways and with what effects does Angelou present relationships between men and women?
+In your answer, you should refer to two poems from the selection.
+Mark according to the levels of response marking criteria.
+25 OR 5(b) Comment closely on Angelou's presentation of the character in the following poem.
 25 Mark according to the levels of response marking criteria.